Couroutines#

 Note

-to throw an exception or return a value
+It is safe for an amongoc_emitter to throw an exception or return a value

-before the ramp_end
+before the ramp_end.

-Exception Handling with amongoc_emitter
+Exception Handling with amongoc_emitter#

-coroutine throws an exception, the following will happen:
+If an amongoc_emitter coroutine throws an exception, the following will happen:

 If the exception is derived from

-and the resulting status object will be the result status of the emitter, with anamongoc_nil
+std::system_error, the error code will be given toamongoc_status::from()and the resulting status object will be the result status of the emitter, with anamongoc_nilresult value.Otherwise, if the exception type is derived from an

-will be the result status of the emitter.Otherwise, if the exception type is
+amongoc::exception, then theexception::status()will be the result status of the emitter.Otherwise, if the exception type is

-.Otherwise, the program will terminate.
+std::bad_alloc, the emitter will resolve with generic cateogry andENOMEM.Otherwise, the program will terminate.
 Don’t let this happen!

-as a Coroutine#
+amongoc::co_task as a Coroutine#

 -